LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

    | ?- set_logtalk_flag(hook, system).
    ...

-This, however, may not be enough as some expansions may stored in more than one module.
-A common example is to use a module named ``prolog``.
-It is also common to store the expansions in ``user``.
+This, however, may not be enough as expansions may be stored in multiple modules.
+A common example is to use a module named ``prolog`` for system expansions and to store the user-defined expansions in ``user``.
 The Logtalk library provides a solution for these scenarios.
 Using the ``hook_flows`` library we can select multiple hook objects or hook modules.
 For example, assuming expansions stored on both ``user`` and ``system`` modules:

 .. code-block:: text